ANU-RSES-Education/EMSC-2022/Lectures/Lectures-MD-Quiz.md

 What is meant by the term "Heat Engine" (1) ?

-Why is it important to the understanding of *geology* that the Earth's mantle is a heat engine (1) ?
+Why is it important to a *geologist* that the Earth's mantle is a heat engine.
+What does the heat engine drive (1) ?

 :::